-The idea behind Adam och Eve came to me when I was daydreaming; suddenly I saw it in front of me.
-I wanted to simplify the male and female naked body onto a Lego brick, a sort of Adam and Eve building block.
-Lego was a big passion for me when I was a kid.
-It gave me an outlet for my creativity.
+The idea for Let’s Play came to me while I was sketching ideas with blocks; suddenly, I could see it clearly in front of me.
+I wanted to simplify the male and female forms into the shape of a Lego brick—a kind of Adam and Eve building block.
+Lego was a big passion of mine as a child, providing an outlet for my creativity.

 I detta konstverk har jag kombinerat två kulturella ikoner: den kinesiska flygande hästen och den svenska Dalahästen.
 Jag har alltid beundrat den eleganta designen på den två tusen år gamla häststatyn i brons och dess illusion av en galloperande häst och dess magnifika rörelse.
 Dalahästen är en svensk traditionell stiliserad trähäst som tillverkats sedan 1600-talet.
 I denna skulptur har jag försökt kombinera de två ikonernas främsta karaktäristiska drag som jag valt att kalla ”Galloping Dalahorse”.